pmunts/arm-mcu/README.txt

      * 2 November 2016 -- Modified device_read_raw() to return EAGAIN in
        errno if there is no data available on a stream with O_NONBLOCK set.
 Imported liblinx and libstream from [18]libsimpleio.
+     * 8 November 2016 -- Upgraded binutils to 2.27.
+Upgraded gcc to
+       5.4.0.
+Upgraded newlib to 2.4.0.20160923.
+Upgraded gdb to 7.12.
+       Imported the [19]ut hash hash table library.
+Added [20]LabView LINX Remote I/O demo servers written in both C (for any ARM microcontroller) and C++ (only for ARM microcontrollers with a large flash memory).

 Git Repository

-   The source code is available at: [19]http://git.munts.com
+   The source code is available at: [21]http://git.munts.com

    Use the following command to clone it: